rust-lang/reference/src/expressions/call-expr.md

 ## Disambiguating Function Calls

-Rust treats all function calls as sugar for a more explicit, [fully-qualified syntax].
+All function calls are sugar for a more explicit [fully-qualified syntax].
 Upon compilation, Rust will desugar all function calls into the explicit form.
 Rust may sometimes require you to qualify function calls with trait, depending on the ambiguity of a call in light of in-scope items.

-> **Note**: In the past, the Rust community used the terms "Unambiguous Function Call Syntax", "Universal Function Call Syntax", or "UFCS", in documentation, issues, RFCs, and other community writings.
+> **Note**: In the past, the terms "Unambiguous Function Call Syntax", "Universal Function Call Syntax", or "UFCS", have been used in documentation, issues, RFCs, and other community writings.
-> However, the term lacks descriptive power and potentially confuses the issue at hand.
+> However, these terms lack descriptive power and potentially confuse the issue at hand.
-> We mention it here for searchability's sake.
+> We mention them here for searchability's sake.

 Several situations often occur which result in ambiguities about the receiver or referent of method or associated function calls.
 These situations may include: